samcolson4/lines/Readme.md

 # A collection of scripts
-N.B - not everything will be up to date at all times.

-Each script should be made executable before running:
+Scripts may need to be made executable before running:

 ```
 chmod +x <script_name>